RedefiningReality/Nmap-Probes/README.md

 wget https://raw.githubusercontent.com/nmap/nmap/refs/heads/master/nmap-service-probes
 python generate-probes.py \
   tcpwrapped http http-proxy \
-  -p NULL GenericLines GetRequest HTTPOptions FourOhFourRequest \
+  -p NULL GenericLines GetRequest HTTPOptions FourOhFourRequest SSLv23SessionReq \
   --no-softmatch

+# Here I explicitly included SSLv23SessionReq to test SSLv2-only services
+# However, since its rarity is 8 > default scan intensity of 7, it will only probe common web ports (specified in the ports directive)
+# Probes SSLSessionReq and TLSSessionReq will be attempted on all ports because their rarity is 1 < default scan intensity of 7
 sudo nmap -n -Pn -sS -p- -sV --versiondb nmap-service-probes -iL targets.txt -oA web --open

 # screenshot with gowitness